-Nature of the Project Duration Name of the funding agency Total grant sanctioned Amount received during the year
+Nature of the Project Nature of the Project Duration Total grant sanctioned Amount received during the year

 No Data Entered/Not Applicable !!!

 No file uploaded.

 3.2 - Innovation Ecosystem

 3.2.1 - Workshops/Seminars Conducted on Intellectual Property Rights (IPR) and Industry-Academia Innovative practices during the year